jebish/titanic-ml/README.md

 A complete, modular, and scalable ML system to predict passenger survival on the Titanic using Logistic Regression, Random Forest, and a Neural Network.

 ✅ Modular Code
-✅ Training, Evaluation and Inference
+✅ Training, Evaluation, and Inference
 ✅ Results Saving

 📂 <h1>Project Structure</h1>